Booyong, New South Wales

 Booyong is a locality within the Northern Rivers region of New South Wales and it is partially in Byron Shire and partially in the City of Lismore.

 For census purposes the locality is included in the village of Clunes.

+The Indigenous people of Booyong are the Bundjalung (Widjabal-Wiabal) who are its traditional owners.
+Booyong is named using the Bundjalung language word for a species of ironwood tree, or the place of ironwood trees, which is also commonly known as the Booyong.